bastienjalbert/aptr/README.md

 ![APTR Flow](https://i.imgur.com/oSFC74Z.jpg)

-When I firstly discovered Pabot I was very excited.
+When I discovered Pabot I was very excited.
 But there were problems when I tried to run my android device tests simultaneously.
 Sometimes appium sessions were override, or reports were not created correctly.
 APTR is a tool that I did to simplify at maximum the parallel execution of android tests.
-It used a custom pabot version to get screenshots correctly.
+It uses a custom pabot version to get screenshots in reports.

 ## Installation: